mangos/MaNGOS/README.md

 ----
-#Welcome to MaNGOS
+#Welcome to the original MaNGOS (sometimes called getMangos by external sites)
 ----
 **Official Websites**
 ----

-This is the central Repository for those lost souls who have ended up here but there is plenty to see and do at our main areas.
+This is the central Repository for links to the many original MaNGOS repositories for those lost souls who have ended up here.

 We welcome contributions from anyone who is interested in helping out !